 - The laboratory must demonstrate its competence.
 This is achieved by one of the following approaches: - An accreditation in accordance with EN ISO/IEC 17 025, where the analysis method required is within the accreditation scope; or - Demonstrating that the criteria listed in Article 34(3) are satisfied.
 This is considered reasonably equivalent to the requirements of EN ISO/IEC 17 025.
-Note that this approach is allowed only where use of an accredited laboratory is shown to be technically not feasible or involving unreasonable costs (→ section 4.6). - The way samples are taken from the material or fuel to be analysed is considered crucial for receiving representative results.
-Therefore, operators have to develop sampling plans in the form of written procedures (→ see section 5.4) and get them approved by the competent authority.
-Note that this applies also where the operator does not carry out the sampling himself, but treats it as an outsourced process.
+Note that this approach is allowed only where use of an accredited laboratory is shown to be technically not feasible or involving unreasonable costs (→ section 4.6).

-99 Article 31(5): Upon application by the operator, the competent authority may accept that the stoichiometric carbon content of a pure chemical substance be considered as meeting a tier that would otherwise require analyses carried out in accordance with Articles 32 to 35, if the operator can demonstrate to the satisfaction of the competent authority that using analyses would lead to unreasonable costs and that using the stoichiometric value will not lead to under-estimation of the emissions.
+112 Article 31(5): Upon application by the operator, the competent authority may accept that the stoichiometric carbon content of a pure chemical substance be considered as meeting a tier that would otherwise require analyses carried out in accordance with Articles 32 to 35, if the operator can demonstrate to the satisfaction of the competent authority that using analyses would lead to unreasonable costs and that using the stoichiometric value will not lead to under-estimation of the emissions.